levisurely/levguilded/README.md

 Play [Erik Andersson's Astroids](http://websiteasteroids.com/) on guilded and destroy it!
 All Credits to Erik Andersson btw.

-Oh and uh my plugins uses [Toastify](https://github.com/apvarun/toastify-js) for Toasts/Notifications.
+Oh and uh my addons uses [Toastify](https://github.com/apvarun/toastify-js) for Toasts/Notifications.